UwULang/uwufier/README.md

-Run `go run main.go ` and enter the text in the terminal to get the output or do `go run main.go file.txt` where file.txt can be any file (can be with any extension ie `file.bf`) and output the UwUified version
+Run `go run main.go ` and enter the text in the terminal to get the output or do `go run main.go file.txt` where file.txt can be any file (can be with any extension ie `file.bf`) and output the UwUfied version

 ## License